Structural Changes

 Changes to Assessment

 The Political Engagement Activity has now been classified as a Political Engagement Project and some differentiation between SL and HL has been introduced.
 Standard Level students are meant to spend a total of 25 hours on the Internal Assessment, whereas Higher Level students should spend 35 hours on the IA.
+By changing the name to Project, the IB has also outlined the importance of process and workflow in the Engagement.

 IB Global Politics Guide (First Assessment 2026), p.45